 3.4.2 Determination of Protein Content

 The Micro Kjeldahl technique, as published by AOAC [5], was used to measure the crude protein of the samples.
 A Kjeldahl flask was filled with a sample weighing two grams (2 g) weight (W).
 The flask was filled with three grams (3 g) of anhydrous sodium sulfate and two grams (2 g) of hydrated copper sulfate (catalyst).
 The sample was then digested with the addition of 20 mL of concentrated tetraoxosulphate (IV) acid (H2S04).
-Up till a clear solution was noticed, the digestion was maintained under heat.
+Until a clear solution was noticed, the digestion was maintained under heat.
 The clear solution was chilled and diluted with distilled water to a volume of 100 mL.
 For distillation, a digest in the amount of 5 mL was collected.
-Also, 5ml of sodium hydroxide (NaOH) was put into the distillation flask and distillation was allowed to take place for some minutes.
-The ammonia that was distilled off was absorbed by boric acid indicator and titrated with 0.01M hydrochloric acid (HCl).
-The titre value (T) of the end point at which the colour changed from green to pink was taken.
+Also, 5 mL of sodium hydroxide (NaOH) was put into the distillation flask, and distillation was allowed to take place for some minutes.
+The ammonia that was distilled off was absorbed by a boric acid indicator and titrated with 0.01M hydrochloric acid (HCl).
+The titre value (T) of the endpoint at which the color changed from green to pink was taken.
 The crude protein was calculated as:

-% Crude Protein = 0.0001401 x T x 100 x 6.25W X 5
+% Crude protein = 0.0001401 x T x 100 x 6.25W X 5

 Where: T= Titre value